QinPR/QinPR.github.io/_pages/about.md

 2. Low Latency (e.g. mitigating tail latencies in cloud storage systems)
 3. Workload Awared (e.g. workload characterization and prediction for distributed machine learning clusters)

-I will join [MangoBoost](https://www.mangoboost.io/about) on 2025 January as a software engineer! working on systems for ML.
+<i class="fas fa-sun"></i> I will join [MangoBoost](https://www.mangoboost.io/about) on 2025 January as a software engineer! working on systems for ML.